 - Review the policy limit or policy limits involved in the dispute.

 - Determine if there is probable liability and bad faith in the negotiation process.

 - Write a settlement demand letter and send it to the insurance company.

-We can work with you to review the policy limits at stake and determine if you (or the insured’s interests) have the right to file an action and recovery financial compensation against one or more than one party.
+We can work with you to review the policy limits at stake and determine if you (or the insured’s interests) have the right to file an action and recover financial compensation against one or more than one party.

 What Can You Get from a Policy Limits Demand to an Insurance Company?

 What if the insurer violates their duty of good faith to negotiate reasonably and does not give your interests equal weight?
 They may be exposed to liability far greater than the initial policy limits demand.

 To obtain this compensation, you need to proceed against them on the underlying action and then show that they did not operate in good faith about your policy limits action.

 Once you succeed, the insurance company may be forced to give you the entire value of your damages judgment, not just the amount of your policy limits.

 This could mean that all your medical expenses, lost wages, property damage or destruction, pain and suffering, and other tangible and intangible losses are fully reimbursed.
 This is why taking policy limits cases seriously is so important, as they can meaningfully help you recover.